S&P 600

-The S&P SmallCap 600 Index (S&P 600) is a stock market index established by Standard & Poor's.
+The S&P SmallCap 600 Index (S&P 600) is a stock market index established by S&P Global Ratings.
 It covers roughly the small-cap range of American stocks, using a capitalization-weighted index.

-To be included in the index, a stock must have a total market capitalization that ranges from $750 million to $4.6 billion.
+To be included in the index, a stock must have a total market capitalization that ranges from $1.2 billion to $8 billion.
 These market cap eligibility criteria are for addition to an index, not for continued membership.
 As a result, an index constituent that appears to violate criteria for addition to that index is not removed unless ongoing conditions warrant an index change.